Jota Sport: 2024

 The #38 Porsche 963 in a special livery celebrating Mobil 1 at the Lone Star Le Mans, in Texas.

 For the 2024 season, Jota expanded to two Porsche 963 Hypercars, with numbers 12 and 38; drivers include Callum Ilott, Norman Nato, Will Stevens, and Jenson Button, Phil Hanson, Oliver Rasmussen, respectively.
 The number 12 crew took a surprise win at Spa, after a Red flag and a reinstatement of racing time pushed them to the lead on pit strategy.
 Hertz's partnership with seven-time Super Bowl champion Tom Brady is the primary reason for that car carrying No. 12.

 2025

 The No. 12 V-Series.R during the 24 Hours of Le Mans.

 For the 2025 Season, Hertz Team Jota announced they will be switching to running the Cadillac V-Series.R, meaning they will run as a factory entry for the first time.

-On the 14th of November 2024, the team confirmed that their new driver lineup for next year would be Sebastian Bourdais, Alex Lynn and Earl Bamber, alongside existing drivers Will Stevens, Norman Nato, and Jenson Button.
+On 14 November 2024, the team confirmed that their new driver lineup for next year would be Sebastian Bourdais, Alex Lynn and Earl Bamber, alongside existing drivers Will Stevens, Norman Nato, and Jenson Button.